dbd-challenge/dbdc3/docs/datasets.md

 Due to the subjective nature of this task, we did not provide any check question to be used in CrowdFlower.
 Actual IRIS dialogue sessions start with a fixed system prompt.
 We cut out the initial prompt.

+### Acknowledgements

+The development of these datasets were supported by the track sponsors and [Japanese Society of Artificial Intelligence](https://www.ai-gakkai.or.jp/en/).
+We thank these supporters and the providers of the original dialogue data.